ginstrom/paladin-novel/epub-master.md

 It was a good story, Gond reflected.
 Not the one he'd expected to be part of when this all began, but a good one nonetheless.

-The reluctant paladin had found his calling at last.
+Paladin's Rise had found his calling at last.
 Not in the glory of battle or the satisfaction of revenge, but in the quiet work of building a world where such things were no longer necessary.

 It was, he thought, exactly where he was meant to be.